meelgroup/bosphorus/README.md

 If you use Bosphorus, please cite our [paper](https://www.comp.nus.edu.sg/~meel/Papers/date-cscm19.pdf) ([bibtex](https://www.comp.nus.edu.sg/~meel/bib/CSCM19.bib)) published at DATE 2019.

 # Usage
+The sytem can be used to:
+* Simplify ANF problems
+* Solve ANF problems
+* Simplify CNF problems
+* Solve CNF problems

+When simplifying or solving CNF problems, the CNF is (extremely) naively translated to ANF, then simplifications are applied, and a sophisticated system then translates the ANF back to CNF.
+This CNF can then be optinally solved.

+## ANF simplification and solving
 Suppose we have a system of 2 equations:
 1. x1 ⊕ x2 ⊕ x3 = 0
 2. x1 \* x2 ⊕ x2 \* x3 + 1 = 0